 Physical Therapist Assistant

-The mission of the Physical Therapist Assistant Program at the University of Cincinnati Clermont College is to educate students to become competent physical therapist assistants capable of performing the duties expected of an entry level physical therapist assistant upon graduation from the Program.
-In addition, it is the mission of the Program to promote excellence in teaching, to support the professional/personal growth of its students and faculty, to serve as a resource to the community and to respond to the needs of the region it serves.
+The mission of the Physical Therapist Assistant program at the University of Cincinnati Clermont College is to educate students to become competent physical therapist assistants capable of performing the duties expected of an entry level physical therapist assistant upon graduation from the program.
+In addition, it is the mission of the program to promote excellence in teaching, to support the professional/personal growth of its students and faculty, to serve as a resource to the community and to respond to the needs of the region it serves.

 Additionally, we provide student-centered undergraduate education and life-long learning in an open access, regional college environment.
 We foster diversity as well as intellectual, cultural and social development in our community.

-The Physical Therapist Assistant Program of University of Cincinnati Clermont College is dedicated to meeting both the needs of its students and the needs of the communities these students will ultimately serve.
-Students are promptly familiarized with the unique abilities, attitudes, and skills required for successful practice as a physical therapist assistant working under the supervision of a licensed physical therapist.
+The Physical Therapist Assistant program of University of Cincinnati Clermont College is dedicated to meeting both the needs of its students and the needs of the communities these students will ultimately serve.
+Students are promptly familiarized with the unique abilities, attitudes and skills required for successful practice as a physical therapist assistant working under the supervision of a licensed physical therapist.

-The Program's first responsibility is to acquaint its students with the scope and duties of the physical therapist assistant so that career choices can be made efficiently without wasting the student's time and finances or the Program's resources.
+The program's first responsibility is to acquaint its students with the scope and duties of the physical therapist assistant so that career choices can be made efficiently without wasting the student's time and finances or the program's resources.

-The second duty of the PTA Program is to objectively assess and admit students who possess the skills, academic development, maturity, and attitudes necessary to work ethically, legally and competently as a PTA.
+The second duty of the PTA program is to objectively assess and admit students who possess the skills, academic development, maturity, and attitudes necessary to work ethically, legally and competently as a PTA.
 In order to support this duty, the faculty will foster students' cultural and social development.
 Leadership modeling and research are vital and have been recently added specifically to the PTA mission.

 Other new areas of focus are as follows:

-- Communication and Collaboration - we strive for open and honest communication by encouraging disclosure and discussion.
+- Communication and Collaboration: We strive for open and honest communication by encouraging disclosure and discussion.

-- Continuous Improvement/Action Orientation - the program will seek to identify opportunities and respond to our community through systematic data based methods.
+- Continuous Improvement/Action Orientation: The program will seek to identify opportunities and respond to our community through systematic data based methods.

-Our students must demonstrate (with or without appropriate academic adjustments or reasonable modifications to policies and practices) the ability to perform the functions listed below.
+Our students must demonstrate (with or without appropriate academic adjustments or reasonable modifications to policies and practices) the ability to perform the functions (PDF) listed below.
 They must perform these functions safely, reliably, efficiently and in compliance with legal and ethical standards throughout their education.

-A student's ability to progress through the PTA Program is based upon satisfactory academic performance as well as the essential functions that serve to insure that the student possesses all the necessary attributes of the academic program for graduation.
-Essential Functions incorporate the cognitive, psychomotor, and affective abilities required for employment as a physical therapist assistant in the clinical setting.
+A student's ability to progress through the PTA program is based upon satisfactory academic performance as well as the essential functions that serve to insure that the student possesses all the necessary attributes of the academic program for graduation.
+Essential Functions incorporate the cognitive, psychomotor and effective abilities required for employment as a physical therapist assistant in the clinical setting.
 These standards are not to be exclusionary, but to establish performance expectations that will enable students to provide safe patient practice with or without reasonable accommodations.
 Students are to familiarize themselves with the essential functions and determine whether they are able to perform specified technical standards.